David Merlini: 2000

 Strapped in a special underwater straitjacket, Merlini's ankles are secured by handcuffs, padlocks and massive lead weights.
 He jumps into the giant transparent tank of water along with six tiger sharks, spending a total of 2 minutes and 30 seconds at a depth of 5 meters.

 The New Generation Performances

 2001

-The stunt named Hyberna sees Merlini strapped in a regulation straitjacket, welded in a steel reinforced glass container filled with water, and set to freeze in a refrigeration cell on Heroe's Square, in Budapest.
+The stunt named Hyberna sees Merlini strapped in a regulation straitjacket, welded in a steel-reinforced glass container filled with water, and set to freeze in a refrigeration cell on Heroe's Square, in Budapest.

-At the end of the 33 hours process, the one ton ice block is melted with flame throwers.
+At the end of the 33-hour process, the one-ton ice block is melted with flamethrowers.
 The show is witnessed live by a crowd of more than 10,000 and on live television broadcast.